springernature/frontend-playbook/practices/code-review.md

 ## Why do them?

-**PR reviews are cross-team helping to foster discussion and feedback**
+**PR reviews are cross-team, thereby helping to foster discussion and feedback**

 1. Knowledge sharing and transfer within and between teams:
 	* allows everyone to learn from their colleagues;